jwalareddy/cs5293sp20-project3/README.md

 ![image](https://user-images.githubusercontent.com/27561736/81365211-2607aa80-90ad-11ea-8c8e-1cdb5abcc671.png)

+## Steps I have used :
+i) Training the data with the KNN classifier ii) Predicting the cuisine using the given ingredients iii) Finding the nearest neighbours and their distances
 ## Turning text into features
 To turn the text into features for the 2 modules that I chose, I used the CountVectorizer and the Tf-idf vectorizer.
 The Tf-idf vectorizer is based on the Bag of Words model.
 ~~~